 - Parent Contact: After one unexcused absence, the parent or guardian must be notified.
-An unexcused absence means that a student has failed to attend the majority of classes in an average school day and that the parent has not excused the absence by providing a note or informing the school by phone within 48 hours.
+An unexcused absence means that a student has failed to attend the majority of classes in an average school day and that the parent has not excused the absence by calling or emailing the school or sending an email.

 - Parent Contact: After two unexcused absences, the school must make contact with the parent or guardian which is usually by letter.